kotasekeu/NexusSOM/app/ea/README.md

 The evolutionary process follows these main steps in each generation:

 1.  **Initialization:** An initial population of random, valid configurations is generated based on the `SEARCH_SPACE` defined in the configuration file.
 2.  **Evaluation:** Each individual (configuration) in the population is used to train a SOM.
-The two objective values are recorded:
+Four objective values are recorded to assess the quality and efficiency of the resulting map:
-    *   `final_mqe`: The final mean quantization error after training.
+    *   `best_mqe`: The best (lowest) mean quantization error achieved during training, measuring data fidelity.
-    *   `training_duration`: The total wall-clock time for the training process.
+    *   `duration`: The total wall-clock time for the training process, measuring performance.
+    *   `topographic_error`: The percentage of data points for which the first and second best matching units are not adjacent, measuring topological correctness.
+    *   `inactive_neuron_ratio`: The proportion of neurons that never won for any data point, measuring map size efficiency.
 3.  **Selection (NSGA-II Core):** This is the heart of the algorithm, combining the current population with the best solutions found so far (the archive).
     *   **Non-Dominated Sorting:** The combined population is ranked into several fronts.
 The first front (rank 0) contains the best, non-dominated solutions (the current Pareto Front).
     *   **Crowding Distance Assignment:** To maintain diversity, a crowding score is calculated for each individual.
 Solutions in less populated regions of the objective space are preferred, preventing convergence to a single point.